Media bodies condemn ‘hostile takeover’ of Kashmir Press Club

 On Saturday, a group of journalists had entered the club accompanied by paramilitary forces and held an election to appoint functionaries to the press club.

 Several press bodies have condemned the takeover of the administration of the Kashmir Press Club by a group of journalists on Saturday.

 In a statement released on Sunday, the Editors Guild of India described the chain of events as a “hostile takeover” and demanded immediate restoration of the status quo.
+The Press Club of India urged the lieutenant governor of Jammu and Kashmir to look into the matter.

 On Saturday, a group of journalists had entered the press club accompanied by paramilitary forces and held an election to appoint functionaries for the Kashmir Press Club.
 A day before the takeover, the Jammu and Kashmir administration had suspended the registration of the press club.